patand08/new-weather-coding-test/README.md

 **Next 4 days Forecast**

 Returns Weather (as image background), Morning, Day and Night _approximately_ temperatures (the Forecast API returns 8 different forecasts for each day, I _approximately_ selected the positions that would represent said time periods.
-I changes throught the day because de API _may or may not_ retur today's forecast _partialy or not_, what made it not so precise.
+It changes throught the day because de API _may or may not_ retur today's forecast _partialy or not_, what made it not so precise.
 A better sorting is possible but would take much more time) and Humidity.